 This shag cut is so versatile that with the right customizations, almost all women can wear it.

-Get some shaggy layers to achieve a modern shag hairstyle for women with long hair.
+Get some shaggy layers to achieve a modern shag hairstyle if you have long hair.
 The layers in this shag with beach waves are sure to accentuate volume and texture.
-Don’t forget face-framing pieces to create a free-flowing and feathery look.
+Don’t forget face-framing pieces to create a free-flowing and feathery look to complement your brown hair.
 Add a few curls and finish with Bumble and Bumble Thickening Dryspun Texture Spray.
 The spray will create instant lift and volume.

 This is a mid-length shag cut with lots of layers.
 Layers are recommended for volume and to soften features around the face.